ovotech/castle/README.md

 Using it without a specified config would connect to the default local kafka server.

+## Castle also holds a collection of avro logical types, separate into descrete packages

+- [@ovotech/avro-timestamp-millis](packages/avro-timestamp-millis) - Date stored as the number of milliseconds since epoch
+- [@ovotech/avro-epoch-days](packages/avro-epoch-days) - Date stored as the number of days since epoch
+- [@ovotech/avro-decimal](packages/avro-decimal) - Decimal object value as raw bytes

 ## Running the tests

 You can run the tests with: